Lorenzo Musetti: 2021: Youngest Top 100, more ATP semifinals

-2022: First two ATP titles, top 25, Masters quarterfinal
+2022: Two ATP titles, Top 25

-At the beginning of the season, Musetti reached the quarter-finals at the ATP 500 Rotterdam Open, losing against Jiří Lehečka after having defeated No. 11 Hubert Hurkacz in the second round.
+At the beginning of the season, Musetti reached the quarterfinals at the ATP 500 Rotterdam Open, losing to Jiří Lehečka after having defeated No. 11 Hubert Hurkacz in the second round.
 In Monte Carlo, he recorded the second top 10 win of his career by defeating world number 9 Félix Auger-Aliassime in the second round.

 After reaching his fourth career tour-level semifinal at the 2022 Hamburg European Open with a win over Alejandro Davidovich Fokina, he made his top 50 debut in the rankings.
 He defeated Francisco Cerúndolo in the semifinals to reach the first ATP final of his career.
-He triumphed over World No. 6 and top seed Carlos Alcaraz in the final, winning his first ATP title and first ATP 500 tournament.
+He triumphed over world No. 6 and top seed Carlos Alcaraz in the final, winning his first ATP title and first ATP 500 tournament.
 As a result, he climbed up the rankings to world No. 31 on 25 July 2022.
 Following the title, Musetti made his top 30 debut at world No. 30 on 1 August, after winning his opening round at the Croatia Open.

 At the US Open, where Musetti was seeded for the first time at a grand slam, he reached the third round, his deepest run in a grand slam since the 2021 French Open.
 In the first round, he defeated former world number 7 David Goffin in a five set match, decided by a fifth-set tiebreak.
 He then defeated Gijs Brouwer, but lost to Ilya Ivashka in four sets.

 In the fall, Musetti reached his fifth and sixth ATP semifinals at the consecutive Sofia Open and Firenze Open tournaments, where he was defeated in both cases by eventual champions Marc-Andrea Huesler and Félix Auger-Aliassime.
-He then won his second career title at the Tennis Napoli Cup, defeating fellow countryman Matteo Berrettini in the final.
+He then won his second career title at the Tennis Napoli Cup over fellow countryman Matteo Berrettini, without dropping a set.
 Following the title, he reached a career-high ranking of No. 23 on 24 October 2022.

 At the 2022 Paris Masters, Musetti reached the quarterfinals of a Masters 1000 for the first time in his career.
-He defeated former world No. 3 Marin Cilic, Nikoloz Basilashvili, and world No. 4 Casper Ruud for his biggest and first top-5 win, but lost to Novak Djokovic.
+He defeated former world No. 3 Marin Čilić, Nikoloz Basilashvili, and world No. 4 Casper Ruud for his biggest and first top-5 win, but lost to Novak Djokovic.

 Musetti's final ATP tournament of the year was the Next Generation ATP Finals, where he was eliminated in the round-robin stage after beating Tseng Chun-hsin, but losing to Dominic Stricker and Jack Draper.

-2023: Top 20 debut
+2023: Davis Cup champion, No. 1 victory

 At the United Cup, Musetti helped Italy reach the final after going 4–1 in his singles matches; he retired after the first set in his match against Frances Tiafoe due to a shoulder injury.
 After this, he reached the top 20 at world No. 19 on 9 January 2023.
 Musetti was upset in the first round of the Australian Open by Lloyd Harris in five sets, however, he jumped one spot to a career-high of No. 18 in the rankings following the tournament.